saritahub/CV/README.md

 - As part of my final project, I worked with a team to create a [Travel Portfolio website](https://github.com/saritahub/Project-CFG)

 ## <a name="hobbies">Hobbies </a>
-- **Web Development** I am partaking in a self-directed course with [Makers](https://makers.tech/) to boost my knowledge and switch to the tech industry
+- **Web Development** 👩🏽‍💻I am partaking in a self-directed course with [Makers](https://makers.tech/) to boost my knowledge and switch to the tech industry
-- **Reading** I read to inspire creativity within myself
+- **Reading** 📖 I read to inspire creativity within myself
-- **Travelling** To broaden my perspectives and increase my cultural awareness
+- **Travelling** ✈️ To broaden my perspectives and increase my cultural awareness
-- **Yoga and meditation** is something I practice daily for the benefit of my body and mind, increasing my flexibility while maintaining good mental well-being
+- **Yoga and meditation**🧘🏽‍♀️ is something I practice daily for the benefit of my body and mind, increasing my flexibility while maintaining good mental well-being